 Please note: It is best practice to have your account set up with your own email address rather than a generic address.
 This way you have control over your account and can reset your password at any time, if required.
-If you use a shared generic email address, when you see patients the name associated with that email address account will be the one that appears in your screen.
 You can use a personal email address to set up your account if you don't have a specific work email address.

 Don’t forget to save the sign in page to your ‘Bookmarks’ or ‘Favourites’ so it’s easy to sign in every day.

-After signing in, you will be in your virtual waiting area (but there will be no-one waiting yet if your clinic has just been set up).
+After signing in, you will be in your virtual waiting area.
 On the left-hand side there is a dark-grey panel with the area you are currently showing as a darker colour to make it stand out (for example the Waiting Area).
-If you click on ‘Configure’ (underneath waiting area) it will take you to a new page where you will see menu heading for configuration options across the top of the page – Clinic, Team Members, Call Quality, Waiting Experience, Joining A Call, Call Interface, Waiting Area and Reporting Configuration.
+If you click on ‘Configure’ (underneath Waiting Area) it will take you to a page where you will see menu headings for configuration options across the top of the page – Clinic, Team Members, Call Quality, Waiting Experience, Joining A Call, Call Interface, Waiting Area and Reporting Configuration.

 It is not essential that you set up all these sections before your first Video Call.
 In case you’re in a hurry we’ve categorised these as:

-- essential configuration tasks – clinic, team members, waiting area
+- Essential configuration tabs – clinic, team members, waiting area

-- optional configuration tasks – add-ons, call interface, call quality, waiting experience, joining a call, reporting configuration
+- Optional configuration tabs – call interface, call quality, waiting experience, joining a call, reporting configuration

-The ‘Clinic name’ and ‘Unique domain’ are already pre-populated from the information you provided in the registration form.
-You can change them if you wish.
-Your unique domain is part of the web link that you will send to patients so they can have a Video Call consultation.
-You should not change your unique domain after you have started making Video Call appointments and sending out the clinic link.
+The ‘Clinic name’ and ‘Unique domain’ are already pre-populated from the information you provided in the registration form and they rarely need to be changed.
+Your unique domain is part of the web link that you will send to patients so they can have a Video Call consultation, so you shouldn't change this after you have started making Video Call appointments and sending out the clinic link.
 If you do change anything make sure you click on the ‘Save’ button at the bottom of the page.

 You can add your logo, if desired, so that it appears in the waiting screen for patients, or you can do this later.

-It is advisable to add a support contact (this may be your admin staff/receptionist or telelhealth manager) so that your team members can contact someone if they are having difficulties with Video Call.
-These details will appear in the clinic waiting area in the right hand side column.
+It is advisable to add a support contact (this may be your admin staff/receptionist or telehealth manager) so that your team members know who to contact if they have any questions regarding Video Call.
+These support details will appear in the clinic waiting area in the right hand side column.

 See step-by-step instructions (with screenshots) for how to configure your clinic.

-This is where you will add the health service providers and any admin staff so they can use Video Call.
-Permissions are pre-selected for waiting areas, meeting rooms and user rooms (see information about room types) for each different role type.
-We suggest you de-select User Rooms as these are not necessary to consult with a patient and can cause confusion - User Rooms are off by default when you invite a new user to the clinic.
+This is where you add the health service providers and any other staff working in your clinic, so they can access Video Call.
+Permissions are pre-selected for waiting areas and meeting rooms (see information about room types) when adding members and admin staff.
+We suggest you keep User Rooms deselected (which is the default) as these are not necessary to consult with a patient or client.

-Health service providers and receptionists should be set up as ‘team members’.
+Health service providers should be set up as ‘team members’.
 Don’t forget to set up at least one other person as an ‘administrator’ in case you are on leave.

 See step-by-step instructions (with screenshots) for how to configure team members.

-After you have added in all team members, make sure each person logs in, sets their 13-character password and can access the clinic waiting area.
-They can edit their profile at any time to include a photo or change their name, username, email address or password.
+After you have invited your team members, make sure each person logs in, sets their 13-character password and can access the clinic waiting area.
+They can edit their profile at any time to include a photo or change their name, username or password.

-Waiting area hours – don’t put your usual practice hours in the waiting area hours before considering when Video Call will be used.
+Waiting area hours – don’t put your usual clinic hours in the waiting area hours, before considering when Video Call will be used.
 If health service providers are likely to use Video Call after hours or on the weekend then it is best to set the waiting area hours as 24/7 access (to do this make every day start at 00 00 and finish at 24 00).
 If the waiting area is closed, your patients, clients and any other callers cannot access it for a consultation.
 If your clinic closes at 5pm but clinicians regularly work until 6 or 7pm, then it is best to have your Video Call waiting area close at 7pm or later to accommodate any consultations that go over time.

-Patient entry fields – these are fields that patients will be asked to complete when they come into a Video Call consultation.
+Entry fields – these are fields that patients will be asked to complete when they come into a Video Call consultation.
 Video Call always asks patients for their first name and last name (so you don’t need to configure this).
 In this section you add other fields for patients to complete.
 A field for phone number is already set up but you can remove it if it is not required.
-Also consider if you want to add new fields for Medicare consent or their Medicare number.
+Click here for more detailed information.

 Automated messages – can be sent to patients/clients after they enter the Video Call waiting area.
 You don’t have to include any automated messages but consider a welcome message or a message after 10 minutes (600 seconds) apologising for the delay.
 You can also send your own personalised notifications from the waiting area dashboard.